 Jobsite safety has always been a major objective on construction sites.
 Since the onset of COVID-19, that concern has become even more heightened, especially as sites begin to reopen.

-A recent study commissioned by Steve Adler, the mayor of Austin, Texas, found that if jobsites reopen without taking any special safety precautions, the number of hospitalizations due to coronavirus for the general population could triple.
+commissioned by Steve Adler, the mayor of Austin, Texas, found that if jobsites reopen without taking any special safety precautions, the number of hospitalizations due to coronavirus for the general population could triple.
 Additionally, there would be an estimated eightfold increase by mid-August in the number of workers who would be hospitalized.

 OSHA has created a guide of recommendations for safety and health standards to assist construction sites in providing a safe workplace.
 In it they suggest remaining alert to any changing outbreak conditions and assessing the hazards to which workers may be exposed.
 For example, tasks that allow employees to be at least 6 feet apart and involve little contact are deemed lower risk.
 Work that takes place at an indoor site with a large group of people puts workers at a high risk.